AG Weser: Founding of A.G. "Weser"

 Because of the increasing importance of the shipbuilding industry some influential Bremen merchants, bankers and politicians decided in 1872 to establish a new and greater company on shares.
-The production program of this new company named Actien-Gesellschaft „Weser” was „construction of ships of all kind and marine engineering”.
+The production program of this new company named Aktien-Gesellschaft "Weser" was "construction of ships of all kind and marine engineering".

-The company Waltjen & Co. was bought and the owner Mr. Carsten Waltjen himself became a member of the new company's board.
+The company Waltjen & Co. was bought and the owner Carsten Waltjen himself became a member of the new company's board.

 The new shipyard started shipbuilding with some smaller vessels.
 The first important order came from the Kaiserliche Marine when several gunboats were built.
-Besides these warships the construction of ships at A.G. „Weser” was mainly for civil use in the following years.
+Besides these warships the construction of ships at A.G.
+"Weser" was mainly for civil use in the following years.

-Because of the growing incoming orders and the enlarged dimensions of ships it soon became necessary to enlarge the yard facilities and mainly the slipways.
-In 1901 the company started to lease some terrain at the entrance to the new Bremen ports some miles downstream the Weser at the Bremen suburb Gröpelingen.
+Due to the growing incoming orders and the enlarged dimensions of ships, it soon became necessary to enlarge the yard facilities and mainly the slipways.
+In 1901, the company started to lease some terrain at the entrance to the new Bremen ports some miles downstream the Weser at the Bremen suburb Gröpelingen.
 Production and personnel then were gradually shifted from the old yard to the new premises.
 For the first four slipways and one floating dock, workshops, magazines etc. were established at the new terrain, capable to construct ships of all dimensions and categories.
-But when it soon became necessary to enlarge the shipyard additional terrain was bought in the following years.
+But when it soon became necessary to enlarge the shipyard, additional terrain was bought in the following years.

-Between the founding of the company in 1872 and 1916 about 125 units of the so-called Self-Powered Vessels were constructed on the wharf, including passenger- and merchant ships, tug boats etc. Besides this many small units without propulsion were built as barges, pontoons, floating docks etc. as well as four sailing ships 1875/77.
+Between the founding of the company in 1872 and 1916, about 125 units of the so-called Self-powered Vessels were constructed on the wharf, including passenger-and-merchant ships, tug-boats etc. Besides this many small units without propulsion were built as barges, pontoons, floating docks etc. as well as four sailing ships 1875/77.
 For DDG Hansa of Bremen, the company built the three largest freight steamers constructed up to that time, the 8,315 GRT Frankenfels, Schwarzenfels and Falkenfels; these were also the last civilian ships it delivered before World War I.